Is your employment about to be terminated?

 Why You Must Get Specialist Legal Help Before Accepting A Settlement Agreement

-While many employers are using these agreements with the best of intentions, the fact that they prevent further action being taken makes it possible that other less scrupulous employers could use it to prevent employees from receiving their full entitlement.
+While many employers are offer settlement agreements with the best of intentions, the fact that they prevent further action being taken by an employee makes it possible that other less scrupulous employers could use it to prevent employees from receiving their full legal entitlement.

 What About Paying Legal Costs?

-Don’t worry.
-Virtually every Settlement Agreement (formerly known as a Compromise Agreement) provides that your employers pay your legal costs direct.
-So long as you eventually sign the Settlement Agreement (formerly known as a Compromise Agreement) then you don’t have to pay anything towards your legal costs.
+Virtually every settlement agreement provides that your employers pay your legal costs direct.
+So long as you eventually sign the Settlement Agreement then you should not have to pay anything towards your legal costs.

 What Can I Do If I Am Unhappy With A Settlement Agreement?